awsdocs/iam-user-guide/doc_source/access-analyzer-archive-rules.md

    The operators available depend on the property you choose\.

 1. Optionally, add additional values for the property, or add additional criteria for the rule\.
+To ensure your rule won’t archive new findings for public access, you can also include the criterion **Public access** and set it to **false**\.

    To add another value for a criterion, choose **Add another value**\.
 To add another criterion for the rule, choose the **Add** button\.

-1. When finished added criteria and values, choose **Create archive rule**\.
+1. When you finish adding criteria and values, choose **Create rule** to apply the rule to new findings only\.
+Choose **Create and archive active findings** to archive new and existing findings based on the rule criteria\.
+In the **Results** section, you can review the list of active findings the archive rule applies to\.

 For example, to create a rule that automatically archives any findings for S3 buckets: choose **Resource type**, and then choose **is** for the operator\.
 Next choose **S3 bucket** from the **Select resource type** list, and then choose **Add**\.